harvardnlp/sent-conv-torch/README.md

   * we also include highway layers at the convolutional step (which performs multiple convolutions on the resulting feature maps) as an option,
   * we experimented with skip kernels of size 5 (added in parallel with the other kernel sizes)

+Results from these experiments are described below in the Results section.

 ### Parameters

 The following parameters are allowed by the code.
   * `cudnn`: Use GPUs if set to 1, otherwise set to 0
   * `num_epochs`: Number of training epochs.
   * `model_type`: Model architecture, as described above.
 Options: rand, static, nonstatic, multichannel
-  * `data`: Training dataset to use, including word2vec data
+  * `data`: Training dataset to use, including word2vec data.
+This should be a `.hdf5` file made with `make_hdf5.py`.
   * `seed`: Random seed, set to -1 for actual randomness
   * `folds`: Number of folds for cross-validation.
   * `has_test`: Set 1 if data has test set